TREND50/gp_ana/README.md

 Displays content of SLC_bBoardID.txt results file within a time window hardcoded (berk) in the script.

 # ToDo
-- Develop statistical analysis of time pulses: mean of baseline, std of baseline, amplitude distributio,, distribution of trigger time positions are interesting variables.
+- Develop statistical analysis of time pulses: mean of baseline, std of baseline, amplitude distribution, distribution of trigger time positions are interesting variables.
 This could be based on loopEvents() function in (obsolete) (script [GRANDproto_python/anaData.py](https://github.com/TREND50/GRANDproto_python/blob/master/anaData.py).
 Additionnaly, the rate of transient signals with random triggers, as well as the corresponding trigger positions, should be studied.
 See item 4.1.6 in [the GRAND manual](https://github.com/TREND50/GRANDproto_manual/blob/master/manual.pdf) for details on random data.
 - Optimise coincidence search by using "true" distance between detection units (i,j) instead of max(Distance) as done presently (see line #118 in [readData.py](https://github.com/TREND50/gp_ana/blob/master/readData.py).
 - Study distribution of Chi2 as a function of unit ID in [readRecons.py](https://github.com/TREND50/gp_ana/blob/master/readRecons.py) in order to identify possible offsets in time tag and/or antenna position.
 This will require fetching from RRunID_coinctable.txt the exact list of unit IDs participating in a given coincidence.
 - Set up a mechanism to check if trig time info is indeed present in each event and flag antennas without such info.